viaNull/vaults-ui-template/README.md

 # Vaults UI Template

-A simple UI template for vaults.
+A simple fullstack template for vaults - includes a NextJS UI supported by a NextJS + Vercel backend.

 ### High-level Code Structure